-Aberdare National Park : is located about 100 km north of Nairobi and stretches over a wide variety of terrain at altitudes from 2,000 metres (6,600 ft) to 4,000 metres (13,000 ft).
-Established in May 1950, the Aberdare National Park covers an area of 766 square kilometers and forms part of the Aberdare Mountain Range.
+Aberdare National Park : is located about 100 km north of Nairobi and was established in May 1950.
+Aberdare National Park covers an area of 766 square kilometers and forms part of the Aberdare Mountain Range.
 The park contains a wide range of landscapes from mountain peaks that rise to 4,000 metres (13,000 ft) above sea level, to their deep, v-shaped valleys intersected by streams, rivers, and waterfalls.
-Moorland, bamboo forests and rainforests are found at lower altitudes.
-One of the main features of Aberdare National Park is that it is home to the second largest population of black rhinos.
-The park provides a habitat for elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, buffalos, warthogs and bushbucks among others.
+Moorland, bamboo forests and rainforests are found at lower altitudes and one of the main features of Aberdare National Park is that it is home to the second largest population of black rhinos.
+The park provides a habitat for elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus, buffalos, warthogs and bushbucks among others.
 Aberdare National Park is as famous for its lovely waterfalls as its rare species of rhino, black leopard, and bongo antelope.
-The regular rains keep the park green year round and the temperatures cool, perfect for hiking.
-Visitors on safari to this national park have a chance to participate in bird watching, trout fishing, climbing adventures to the twin hills, elephant hills and Table Mountains; nocturnal wildlife viewing, view the stunning Lesatima and Kinangop peaks or walk via the moorland and pay a visit to the remarkable waterfalls and many more.
+The regular rains keep the park green year round and the temperatures are cool, perfect for hiking.

 Attractions in Aberdare National Park